Skip to main content

 12 mentions Positive Neutral Negative

 Character development in this game is generally well-received, with notable growth for the robotics club members and returning characters like Daru, who adds depth despite some perceived limitations.
-While the narrative includes a fair amount of fluff and fanservice, it effectively enhances the main cast's characterization, particularly through the dual perspectives of Kaito and Daru.
+While the narrative includes a fair amount of fluff and fanservice, it successfully enhances the main cast's characterization, particularly through the dual perspectives of Kaito and Daru.
 However, some reviewers feel that the pacing of character development could be improved, and the overall importance of the story may not match that of the main entries in the series.

 • “It has a great story, good character development, excellent soundtrack, and voice acting like its predecessor.”